devsacti/ITservice/README.md

 and function provides html documents which is, in other words, Front-End

+more specifically, "index" page like index.jsp, index.mustache, ...

 ### the related : URL vs URI
 abbr

 # communications between Front and Back

-let's assume that you input the primary url and WEB-APP returns the Front-End of its
+let's assume that you input the primary url and WEB-APP returns the index page,

+and it can be regarded as "interface of Front-End"

 Generally, interface of Front-end provides choices of butten mapped with other urls

-and those urls is mapped with functions of back-side of Electronic Vending Machine
+and those urls is mapped with functions of back-end of Electronic Vending Machine

-so, you can access or the control the functions or other resources of back of web-service
+so, you can access the functions that control the resources of web-service

 ## the related : CRUD
 categories of button based on function